 As noted above, annual impacts of property taxation on individual property owners are a factor of the following parameters: assessment changes/shifts; education tax rates; municipal tax levy requirements; and tax policy decisions.
-When Council approved the 2018 Tax Supported Operating Budget, the estimated tax impact on different property classes did not include any impacts related to tax policy changes.
-At the time the 2018 levy was established, the overall tax impact on the average residential home was projected to be 1.25%.
-Based on the tax policy recommendations reflected in this report, the revised overall tax impact on an average residential property has increased to 1.40%.
-This change is due primarily to assessment adjustments to the returned roll as described below.
+When Council approved the 2019 Tax Supported Operating Budget, the estimated tax impact on different property classes did not include any impacts related to tax policy changes.
+At the time the 2019 levy was established, the overall tax impact on the average residential home was projected to be 2.23%.
+Based on the tax policy recommendations reflected in this report, the revised overall tax impact on an average residential property has decreased to 2.16%.
+This change is due primarily to assessment adjustments to the returned roll as described below, and lower than estimated education tax rates.